sladiri/hyper-sam/README.md

 -   A factory produces an app instance.
 -   By default it will restore the server-side-rendered state.
 -   While the page parses client-side code, a dispatch function may record actions to be replayed when the client app is ready.
--   Will do an initial render.
+-   Will do an initial render automatically.

 ```javascript
 import { ClientApp } from "hypersam";